kelseyhightower/nomad-on-kubernetes/docs/05-consul.md

 Consul will be configured to store cluster state on network attached volumes.
 The network attached volumes will be dynamically provisioned and managed by Kubernetes.

-Create the `consul` ConfigMap witch holds the Consul server and client configuration:
+Create the `consul` ConfigMap which holds the Consul server and client configuration:

 ```
 kubectl apply -f configmaps/consul.yaml